Pension Auto Enrolment and Workplace Pensions

 Morgans are specialist pension and employee benefit advisers and can provide you with detailed information regarding an employer's obligations in respect of Auto Enrolment and Workplace Pensions.
 Please contact us now to discuss your situation in greater depth.

-- Pension Compulsion will be phased in over several years, based on the number of employees, so that by 2018 all employers and employees will be effected by the compulsion process.
+- Auto enrolment will be phased in over several years, based on the number of employees, so that by 2018 all employers and employees will be effected by the process.
 The table below indicates when employers will have to commence auto enrolment: